 You don’t have to live deep in the sticks to be inspired by our country kitchen ideas.
 As many of us are spending more times in our homes – wherever their location – thoughts have inevitably turned to interior surroundings and how we can make them cosier, more comforting.
 And for many, that brings to mind a rustic look.

-That means a returning passion for rural style cottages, barn conversions and country homes and, specifically, the room that lies at the heart of most of those, the kitchen.
+That means a returning passion for country decorating ideas and, specifically, the room that lies at the heart of our home – the kitchen.

 Of course, if you then decide you want something more modern – or even more traditional – our kitchen ideas hub is the place to start.